blinksocks/blinksocks/README.md

     -h, --help                           output usage information
     -V, --version                        output the version number
-    -c, --config [file]                  a json format file for configuration, if specified, other options are ignored --host <host>                        an ip address or a hostname to bind --port <port>                        where to listen on
+    -c, --config [file]                  a json format file for configuration --host <host>                        an ip address or a hostname to bind --port <port>                        where to listen on
     --servers [servers]                  a list of servers, split by comma